zoffixznet/perl6.party/post/Perl-6-There-Are-Traitors-In-Our-Midst--Part-2.md

 %% title: There Are Traitors In Our Midst!
 [Part 2]
 %% date: 2016-05-03
+%% desc: How to build custom traits in Perl 6.
 %% draft: True

 # PART II: Custom Traits